-1) Reasonable Compatibility
+1) Reasonable Compatibility for Income

-When verifying income for eligibility, the reasonable compatibility standard is used before asking the customer for additional proof.
+When verifying income, the reasonable compatibility standard is used before asking the customer for other proof.
 If the income reported by the customer is reasonably compatible with the income information found in the hub, the customer does not have to provide any further proof.